 - Staff Room 91.22

-- Learning Support HR.42 (based at Harrington Road)

 - Registry 90.G2

-- Directors of Studies' Hub 90.23
+- Directors of Studies' Hub 90.23 and QGH

 - Libraries 90.11, 91.11 and 92.11

 15 Changes of circumstances

 It is very important that our student records are completely up to date at all times.
 Students must therefore inform their Director of Studies of any changes of address, of telephone contact numbers (for themselves or their parents/guardians) and of any changes in the health information provided on the college registration form as soon as they happen.